Showing posts with label Decision Making. Show all posts

 The story...

 We were hiring a new engineer and our new group-consensus recruiting process had filtered down the list of candidates to two.
 We used a group interview and scoring process.
-Both people were very different and the group was split regarding who was expected to best both perform the job and work well within the group(s) and organization.
+Both people were very different and the interviewers were split regarding who was expected to best both perform the job and work well within the group(s) and organization.
 I vocally supported my candidate as part of the minority.
-I accepted the group's decision to offer the job to the other guy yet I was a bit frustrated by both the process and the resulting decision.
+I accepted the group's decision to offer the job to the other guy; yet, I was a bit frustrated by both the process and the resulting decision.
 As the years went by, it was clear that the group made the right decision - "they were right and I'm glad I listened."
 Yes, I'm a believer in a group interviewing and decision making process.
 Maybe each person's perspective does shine light on the fuller implications of the decision making process?

 The only church in town would value all people and seek to understand them in both the light of day and God's revelations.
 Might we find answers to the question of how we fit into His Will there?
-How do we understand God's Will for ourselves, others, and the group when we aren't capable of knowing our own heart?
+How do we understand God's Will for ourselves, others, and the group when we aren't even capable of actually knowing our own heart or inner man?
 I expect that the only church in town would focus on right relationships between God, me, and my fellow congregates too.
-Yes, they would follow the greatest commandment to love the Lord our God with all our hearts, mind, and strength.
-And, to love our neighbor as we love ourselves.
-Shining the light of God on relationships, decisions, and plans for the future too.
+Yes, they'd follow the greatest commandment to love the Lord their God with all heart, mind, and strength.
+And, to love their neighbor as they love themselves - the light of God shining on relationships, decisions, and the future too.

-In my limited experience, God does intervene in my life in a continuous way.
+In my limited experience, God has intervened in my life in a continuous way.
 His Word and Spirit do seem to validate my walk within His will with a sense of peace.
 When my soul wanders and seeks to glorify my imagined self, the Spirit of God convicts me and restores our working relationship - a work of God.
-It surprises me when my soul is at peace when my circumstances seem to say I "should" be thinking and feeling otherwise.
+It's surprising when my soul is at peace when my circumstances seem to say I "should" be thinking and feeling otherwise.

 Just for today...